Or3stis/apparatus/README.md

 ## Experimental features

 ASTo can generate graph files from network captures files (.pcapng).
-This feature is only available from the implementation phase menu.
+This is part of the process to automate certain parts of the plebeian and time consuming task of graph creation.
+The `pcapng` import feature is only available from the implementation phase menu.
 It uses `tcpdump` to create a `txt` with the current timestamp and then uses the `txt` to create the `js` file of the graph.
 The `txt` file is created for debugging purposes and will be deprecated in later commits.
 The generated files are stored in the `graphs/implementation` directory.

 Tcpdump is installed by default on Unix based systems.
-If `tcpdump` is not installed in your system, you will get an error message.
+If `tcpdump` is not installed in your system, the tool will display an error message.

 Currently, there are a few issues, depending on the `pcapng` file.
 There might be some duplicate network connections.
 IPs that run more than one services will be rendered as separate devices instead of a single device with multiple applications.
 I am still experimenting with the code and tcpdump filters.
 If you want to know more about how this feature visit the [wiki](https://github.com/Or3stis/apparatus/wiki#generate-graphs-from-pcapng-files-experimental-feature).